 The following declarations and statements provide definitions of Open Access:

 For University repositories, it is likely that several of these elements co-exist, but it could also well be that the repository is not a protected database.
-In either case CC licences are a good choice because (avoiding technicalities) they only regulate the use if that use requires a permission.
-Under this point of view it could be said that CC licences are self-contained to when permission is necessary.
+In either case CC licenses are a good choice because (avoiding technicalities) they only regulate the use if that use requires a permission.
+Under this point of view it could be said that CC licenses are self-contained to when permission is necessary.